spiral/docs/odm/basics.md

 ],
 ```

-Configration is very similar to [DBAL] (/databases/overview.md) and fully support database aliases and controllable/contextual injections.
-If you wish to get direct access to `MongoDatabase` in your controller simply request it using `ODM->db()` factory method or via `MongoDatabase` dependency using database alias:
+Configration is very similar to the [DBAL] (/databases/overview.md) and fully supports database aliases and controllable/contextual injections.
+If you want to get direct access to the `MongoDatabase` in your controller, simply request it using `ODM->db()` factory method or via `MongoDatabase` dependency using a database alias:

 ```php
 public function index(MongoDatabase $database, ODM $odm)